K-Love/100-days-of-code/README.md

-# I'm Doing the #100DaysOfCode Challenge to Get Up to Speed with ReactJS
+# #100DaysOfCode Challenge to Get Up to Speed with ReactJS

 ## Contents
 * [Rules](rules.md)